saitoha/libsixel/README.md

                                        luminosities before the
                                        comparison
 -s SELECTTYPE, --select-color=SELECTTYPE
-                           selecting the method for selecting
+                           choose the method for selecting
                            representative color from each
                            median-cut box, make sence only
                            when -p option (color reduction) is